saito400/redux-axios-rails5-example/README.md

-# WIP / Demo application using Rails5(API),Redux,Bootstrap
+# WIP / Demo application using Rails5(API),Redux,Bootstrap,axios,react-router-redux

+# TODO how to build and launch application

 ## log